-Sometimes people try to make their home to clean.
+Sometimes people try to make their home too clean.

 We all know that controlling your allergies and asthma really starts at home.
-This time of year many people with allergies will now stay indoors because the air is full of pollen, grass and mold spores.
-Staying indoors may solve the pollen problem but you still have dust mites, pet dander and other indoor allergens to deal with.
+This time of year many people with allergies will stay indoors.
+Staying indoors may solve the outdoor allergen problem but you still have dust mites, pet dander and other indoor allergens to deal with.

 I was reading an article the other day that said you need to get aggressive with your cleaning to reduce your allergy symptoms.
 It talked about getting rid of your pets, stuffed furniture, carpets, stuffed toys, drapes, books and anything else that can hold dust.